pub-calculator-io/probability-calculator/readme.md

-# Probability Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Probability Calculator Widget for WordPress

 The probability calculator can find two events' probability and the normal distribution probability.
 Learn more about probability's laws and calculations.